| B. Issue of Sheltons' Salary and Alleged Linda Shelton Royalty. With respect to the wages earned by the Sheltons, Danny Shelton

 stories, testimonials, and information on Three Angels' initiatives

+and articles on devotional thought.
+TT 593-94.
 With respect to satellite dishes, Mr. Shelton testified that

 he instructed his engineering team to sell the Three Angels'